-The current programme has been defined for the next two years and divided amongst a number of so-called tasks.
+The current programme is divided amongst a number of so-called tasks.
 There are four categories of tasks in all, each with clear deliverables.
 A brief summary of each category is given below.

 Category A – Theoretical methods to obtain kinetics

-Investigation of theoretical approaches and methods to obtain the reaction kinetics of liquid-phase reactions in an indirect way, e.g. from kinetics measured in the gas phase.
+Investigation of theoretical approaches and methods to obtain the reaction kinetics of liquid-phase reactions in an indirect way, e.g. from kinetics measured in the gas phase and using knowledge about non-ideality and solvent properties.
+This includes also polar liquids and resins used as catalyst.

 Category B – Experimental methods and reactors to obtain kinetics